oshanpanditcommando360/Visitor-Management-Systm/README.md

 Copy `.env.example` to `.env` and fill in the required values before running the development server.

+Install dependencies with `npm install`.
+This step generates the Prisma Client automatically.
+If you later modify `prisma/schema.prisma`, run `npx prisma generate` to update the client.

 First, run the development server:

 ```bash